TayyubaK/SQL-Project/QA.md

 FROM all_sessions
 WHERE (transactions::INT)>0
     AND totaltransactionrevenue IS NOT NULL
-	AND country NOT IN ('not available in demo dataset','(not set)') --5 rows affected;
+	AND country NOT IN ('not available in demo dataset','(not set)');
+--5 rows affected;
 --1.
-AustraliaUnited States
+Australia
 --2.
-CanadaIsrael
+Canada
 --3.
 Israel
 --4.
-SwitzerlandCanada
+Switzerland
 --5.
-United StatesSwitzerland
+United States
 ```

 * Compare totalrev from all_sessions table to result set